Ayn Rand wrote (in The “Inexplicable Personal Alchemy” in The Return of the Primitive: The Anti-Industrial Revolution):

 They perish gradually, giving up, extinguishing their minds before they have a chance to grasp the nature of the evil they are facing.
 In lonely agony, they go from confident eagerness to bewilderment to indignation to resignation—to obscurity.
 And while their elders putter about, conserving redwood forests and building sanctuaries for mallard ducks, nobody notices those youths as they drop out of sight one by one, like sparks vanishing in limitless black space; nobody builds sanctuaries for the best of the human species.

 I do build sanctuaries for the best of the human species.
 I try to find and help these people.
-Besides my websites, writing, videos and podcasts, I run online discussion forums.
-People need the opportunity to ask questions and talk with rational people.
-They need somewhere to learn and seek the truth.
-They need critical discussion which isn't focused on social status dynamics.
-If that interests you, participate at a discussion forum.
-If looking bad worries you, use a fake name.
+Besides my websites, writing, videos and podcasts, I made the Critical Fallibilism discussion forum.